 We've seen our fair share of giant renewable energy projects, but we're particularly intrigued by Cobra Energy's plan to construct a $1 billion, 250 MW solar plant in Australia.
 The power plant

 Are you good at video games?
 Then you might be able work the Dragon Runner, a 14 lb bomb-disposal robot unveiled today by the British Ministry of Defence.
 The robot, which measures

 It sounds like a strange combination: zinc oxide crystals, water, and noise pollution.
 But scientists at the University of Wisconsin-Madison have discovered that the mix can efficiently produce

 Solar charging stations for cars?
 Been there, done that.
-Now Sanyo has completed two solar parking lot charging stations in Japan for its “Eneloop” hybrid electric bikes–and
+Now Sanyo has completed two solar parking lot charging stations in Japan for its "Eneloop" hybrid electric bikes--and the company is

 Without a standardized system of electric vehicle charging stations, automakers will be hard-pressed to get most people to splurge for EVs.
 That's why a coalition of Japanese automakers and